 "Mike," my friend's commlink then buzzed.
-"I'm shutting down the rotation on A Ring here.
-Last one.
+"I'm at a control junction near the docking bay and ready to shut down the rotation on A Ring.
+Battery power here is already low.
 You'll have to use handrails to make it to the shuttle."

 We walked back from my quarters to the central connecting passageway around the edge of A Ring.
 The lights in the tubular central passageway flickered as a hum audibly slowed down, as did the stars and the rest of the ship outside the viewports.
 My friend and I now found ourselves floating off the deck as we both grabbed nearby handrails, now having to pull ourselves along the corridor with the loss the ring's rotation, and gravity within it.

 Mike then stopped briefly as we approached A Dock, looking at me with concern as tears were still quietly streaming down my face.
 "Let's compose ourselves, John . . . sir," he suggested.
 "We still have a couple of crew under us here, and you're still the commanding officer of Earth Force, even on the ground down there."

 "I thought I was a civilian the moment I touched the ground on the planet," I sniffed.

 "As you know, the Council and the Terrians are still negotiating our transition," my friend reminded me as we remained stopped floating in the corridor.
 "There's a possibility we senior Earth Force officers at least might become part of the Terrian Eldership somehow . . . join them as guardians of their world."

 "But I'm not a warrior though, I'm an engineer," I replied.